 Reason behind the scary attire during Halloweeninfo | May 21, 2020 | 0 | My Blog

 What is Halloween all about, and why do we dress up in scary costumes, with creepy face makeup and mostly scary coloured contact lenses?
 The answer here is a little complex.
-Like many other holidays, we celebrate Halloween started a long time ago, it has been dated back to the Celtic holiday of Samhain and the Iron Age.
+Like many other holidays we celebrate, Halloween started a long time ago and has been dated back to the Celtic holiday of Samhain and the Iron Age.
 It is believed that on a certain day, the spirits passed into the next realm.
 This happened on Oct.
 31. In a way, this makes sense as it is the last day of the Celtic calendar that is before winter, which is known for killing off nature and its crops.
 Now to the question of why Halloween décor is quite creepy in nature goes back to the Oct.
-31 as being the day to honour the spirits and to steer off the fewer than desirable ones.
+31 as being the day to honour the spirits and to steer off the less than desirable ones.

 This helps to explain why most of the costumes are on the offensive side as back then most people wore creepy outfits so they could honour the tradition and to scare away the demons and their spirits.
 People tried making their costumes as scary as possible even to the extent of having white contact lenses giving it a much creepier look.
 From way back, when the practice has now turned into something completely different like wearing cartoon character costumes.